ltornyi/dataverse-consume-service-bus-msgs/README.md

 The main solution `servicebusanddataverse` consists of a few components only:

-* two connection references, one for Dataverse and one for Service Nus.
+* two connection references, one for Dataverse and one for Service Bus.
 * three flows, two for manually publishing messages and the main one is to consume and process messages.

 ### Export and store solution in source control